ssideris/MSc-in-Business-Analytics-AUEB/Machine Learning & Analytics with Python/Assignment 3/README.md

-Analyse a dataset of books metadata using Apache Spark (and PySpark, in particular) to reveal useful insights.
+Analyse a dataset of books metadata using Apache Spark (PySpark, SparkSQL and Spark MLlib) to reveal useful insights.